 - All staff are trained in child protection at regular intervals.

 - Meet and greet planned activities incorporated at the start of each day.

-- In-school 1:1 support from the learning mentor when required.
+- In-school 1:1 or specific small groups support from the learning mentor when required.

-- Referral to CAMHS for support.
-(Child and Adolescence Mental Health Services), Resilience Coach, MHST (Mental Health Support Team) for support.
+- Referral to CAMHS (Child and Adolescence Mental Health Services), Resilience Coach, MHST (Mental Health Support Team) for support.

-- Use of social stories to help children to understand situations which cause anxiety.
+- Use of social stories to help children to understand situations that cause anxiety.